Atlantis Studies in Probability and Statistics

 See here for more details on the Atlantis Press publishing policy.

-If you wish to propose a new book for this series, please fill out the book proposal form.
+If you wish to propose a new book for this series, please fill out the book proposal form or contact the series editor directly.

 Please see click here to see all titles published in this series.